The Cooperative Difference

 The advantages of electric cooperatives

-Electric cooperatives are service focused.
-We are dedicated to providing electricity to rural areas while commercial utility companies are hesitant because they can make more profit on urban areas and businesses.
+- Electric cooperatives are service focused.
+We are dedicated to providing electricity to rural areas while commercial utility companies are hesitant because they can make more profit from urban areas and businesses.